Reducing Disparate Exposure in Ranking: A Learning To Rank Approach: Background: ListNet in a nutshell

-Ideally, the function $ f $ should be such that the sum of the differences (or losses) $ L $ between the training judgments $ \trainjudg{q} $ and the predicted judgments $ \predictjudg{q} $ is minimized:

-In list-wise learning to rank, training elements are processed as lists of elements (not as individual elements having scores, which corresponds to point-wise learning to rank, or as pairs of elements, which corresponds to pair-wise learning to rank).

-\spara{Probability models.} As rankings are combinatorial objects the naive approach to find an optimal solution for $ L $ leads to exponential execution time in the number of documents.
-Hence instead of considering an actual permutation of documents we will reuse Theorem 6 and Lemma 7 from \citet{cao2007learning}, which focuses on the probability for a document $ d_i^{(q)} $ to be ranked onto the top position:
+As rankings are combinatorial objects, the naive approach to find an optimal solution for $ L $ leads to exponential execution time in the number of documents.
+Hence, instead of considering an actual permutation of documents, \citet{cao2007learning} only focus on the probability for a document~$ d_i^{(q)} $ to be ranked in the top position: with $ \phi : \mathbb{R}^+_0 \longrightarrow \mathbb{R}^+ $ being an increasing strictly positive function.
+The top-one-probabilities form a probability distribution of judgments over $ d^{(q)} $.
+By setting $P_{\trainjudg{q}}(\feat{q}_i)$ to be the top-one-probabilities of the ground truth and $P_{\predictjudg{q}}(\feat{q}_i)$ to be those of the predictions, \citet{cao2007learning} measure the loss between $ \trainjudg{q} $ and $ \predictjudg{q} $ using the Cross Entropy metric: \secmargin